 There are multiple reasons why men may want to color their beards.

-First, not all men are eager to embrace the silver fox look just yet.
+First, not all men are eager to embrace the gray hair look just yet.
 A number will resort to dyeing hair and beard at the slightest hint of grey.
 Others simply color their beard to flash a unique trendy look and earn some fashion points.
 A stylish streak of color in the mane might be all the change they’re looking for.

 But for the most part, men dye their beards to conceal emerging grey beard hair that comes with age.